Free consultation

 Posted on August 4, 2022

-Many states around the country have laws implemented regarding helmet use for motorcyclists.
-Illinois is not one of them.
-Here, we want to discuss what the law says about helmet use for motorcyclists in Illinois, as well as the reason why all riders are encouraged to wear helmets at all times when their bike is in motion.
+Many states around the country have laws regarding helmet use for motorcyclists, but Illinois is not one of them.
+Our Chicago motorcycle accident attorneys will discuss what the law says about helmet use for motorcyclists in Illinois, and why all riders are encouraged to wear helmets at all times when their bike is in motion.

-Most states have some type of motorcycle helmet laws in place, but you will not find any reference to motorcycle helmets in Illinois law.
-Motorcyclists are not required to wear helmets in this state.
+No, motorcyclists are not required to wear helmets in Illinois.
+Most states have some type of motorcycle helmet law in place, but you will not find any reference to motorcycle helmet laws in Illinois.

-What is somewhat surprising is that this state does not have a motorcycle law surrounding minors who operate motorcycles.
-Even in states that do not have a universal motorcycle helmet law for everyone typically have requirements in place for riders under the age of 21 or 18.
-Again, Illinois does not have any laws in place regarding helmet use for riders, regardless of age.
+Additionally, what’s surprising is that Illinois also doesn’t have motorcycle laws surrounding minors who operate motorcycles.
+Even in states that don’t have a universal motorcycle helmet law, they typically have requirements in place for riders under the age of 18 or 21.

 Why Motorcycle Helmets Are Important

 Even though motorcycle helmets are not required in Illinois, the state DOT does recommend that all riders wear helmets in order to remain safe on the roadway.
-Research has proven time and time again that helmets significantly reduce the chance of injury or death in the event an accident occurs.
+Research has proven time and time again that helmets significantly reduce the chance of injury or death in the event of an accident.

 According to information available from the National Safety Council (NSC), motorcycle helmets are 37% effective in preventing fatal injuries to motorcycle drivers and 41% effective in preventing fatal injuries for motorcycle passengers.
 Helmets are found to be 69% effective at reducing the risk of serious head injury for motorcyclists.